Some of the content on this page requires authentication

 Dates are subject to change so please review the current year meeting calendar for more information and refer to the document due dates: Investment Committee Meeting Calendar

 Nominees must come to and present to the KiwiNet Investment Committee.
 The three meetings that EI are decided on are February, May and September.
-We endeavour to hold those meeting in one of the main centres for ease of travel.
+We endeavour to hold those meetings in one of the main centres for ease of travel.

 When presenting to the Investment Committee, EIs should be prepared to arrive early, and stay to the end of the IC meeting, which can run to 4:30pm.
 Please factor this in for travel booking.